Is there a place for a regular, boring personal brokerage account in today’s investing world?

 A second opportunity I see for using a personal brokerage account is an obvious one – you have maxed out your tax-advantaged option.

 In 2019, a 401(k) has a $19,000 annual contribution limit.
 An IRA has a $6,000 limit.
 If you are fortunate enough to be maxing both of these accounts out and looking to invest more, then a personal brokerage account might be your only option.
 Don't forget to take advantage of your HSA if you have one of them too!

-To finish this personal brokerage account 101 lesson off, I want to make sure you don’t have the wrong impression: tax advantaged accounts are better than personal brokerage accounts.
+To finish this personal brokerage account 101 lesson, I want to make sure you don’t have the wrong impression: tax-advantaged accounts are better than personal brokerage accounts.
 Most of the time.

 In the simplest way I know how to show it, here’s why.

-With tax advantaged accounts, you pay less taxes (sometimes no taxes!).
+With tax-advantaged accounts, you pay fewer taxes (sometimes no taxes!).
 What the?!

 Essentially, while your 401K or IRA are still taxed as income, they are not subject to capital gains taxes.
 On the other hand, investments you make outside of those accounts are subject to capital gains taxes.
 And the cash you use to invest was already taxed as income (that's how you got it in your bank account!).

 Here’s an example of what happens to your money in a 401(k) account vs a personal brokerage account.

 I understand that some of these assumptions are simple, but I just want to use it to highlight the difference between taxable brokerage accounts and tax-advantaged accounts.

 Let's assume you earn $50,000 annually and can afford to invest $5,000 PRE-TAX dollars annually since your annual living expenses are $33,750.